 This paper presents a model of loyalty-inducing arrangements as collusion-facilitating devices.
 The basic intuition is simple.
 Inducing loyalty enables firms to split the market and so to charge higher prices.
 Price cutting becomes less attractive when customers’ costs of switching between products is increased.

-That’s one straightforward way to model loyalty programs, and the other is to treat them as kickbacks for business travelers: your employer pays for the flights, but you get the miles.
+That’s one straightforward way to model loyalty programs, and the other is to treat them as kickbacks for business travelers: your employer buys the ticket, but you get the miles.

 How do we know it’s not just about kickbacks?
 They point out several reasons, but the simplest one is that “awards increase more than proportionately with mileage”:

 For most of the airlines, an increase of 50% in the number of miles flown leads to a doubling in the value of the travel award.
-At lower mileage levels, the increasing returns element in the reward strucure appears to be even more pronounced…
+At lower mileage levels, the increasing returns element in the reward structure appears to be even more pronounced…

 The pure kickback theory provides no satisfactory explanation for why award structures are typically nonlinear.
 Indeed, the kickback motive would suggest that award should be proportional to the number of trips taken so that even infrequent travelers could be attracted.

 When you sign up for a loyalty program, you probably have some intuition that you’re playing one or both of those games, right?
 They’re paying you to spend someone else’s money, or they’re paying you not to shop around.

-This may not be an ideal system (it’s certainly not the most efficient one in economic terms) but at least it’s coherent.
+This may not be an ideal system, but at least it’s coherent.
 What I want to point out here is that in the thirty years since this paper, the way loyalty programs have evolved across other sectors — first into more of a marketing function, then into vague “data science” portals — has not only made them ineffective at those two core functions, but usually not much good for anything else either, from the perspective of the customer or the business.